Washington and Lee University Bylaws

 CHAPTER I: The Board of Trustees

-- The Board of Trustees shall include the President.
-The Board shall consist of not fewer than fifteen members nor more than forty members, with such number to be determined by the Board of Trustees from time to time.
+2. The Board of Trustees are the ultimate fiduciaries of the University.
+Trustees, both individually and collectively, owe a duty of care and loyalty to the University as a whole.
+The Board shall consist of not fewer than fifteen (15) members nor more than forty (40) members, with such number to be determined by the Board of Trustees from time to time.
+The Board of Trustees shall include the President who shall have full voting privileges.
 Trustees shall be nominated by the Committee on Trusteeship and elected by the Board.
-Except for the President, each Trustee shall serve a term of five years until re-elected.
-A Trustee shall be eligible for re election to the Board for a second five-year term.
-Under the following limited circumstances, a Trustee may be re-elected to a third term of up to five years: i) the Trustee is the Rector, ii) the Trustee is the Rector-elect, or iii) other extraordinary circumstances to be determined by the Board.
-A former Trustee shall be eligible to be elected again as a Trustee two years following his or her final meeting.
+Except for the President, each Trustee shall serve a term of five (5) years until re-elected.
+A Trustee shall be eligible for re‑election to the Board for a second five (5) year term.
+Under the following limited circumstances, a Trustee may be re-elected to a third term of up to five (5) years: i) the Trustee is the Rector, ii) the Trustee is the Rector-elect, or iii) other extraordinary circumstances to be determined by the Board.
+A former Trustee shall be eligible to be elected again as a Trustee two (2) years following his or her final meeting.

-- A Trustee who serves an initial five-year term shall become a Trustee Emeritus upon the completion of service as a Trustee.
-A Trustee Emeritus may continue to attend meetings of the Board and participate in its deliberations and may be appointed as an advisory member of the Executive Committee or any other committee of the Board, but shall have no vote and shall not be counted in computing a quorum at any meeting or in determining the total number of Trustees required or permitted by the Charter or the bylaws as constituting the Board.
+3. A Trustee who serves an initial five (5) year term shall become a Trustee Emeritus upon the completion of service as a Trustee.
+A Trustee Emeritus may continue to attend plenary sessions of the meetings of the Board and participate in its deliberations and may be appointed as an advisory member of the Executive Committee or any other committee of the Board, but shall have no vote and shall not be counted in computing a quorum at any meeting or in determining the total number of Trustees required or permitted by the charter or the bylaws as constituting the Board.

-- A special meeting of the Board may be called at any time by the Rector or the President, and shall be called upon the written request of any three Trustees.
-Written notice of any special meeting of the Board shall be given or mailed by the Secretary to each Trustee at least ten days before the date of the meeting.
+5. A special meeting of the Board may be called at any time by the Rector or the President, and shall be called upon the written request of any three (3) Trustees.
+Written notice of the time, date, and location of any special meeting of the Board shall be given electronically or by U.S. mail from the Secretary to each Trustee at least ten (10) days before the date of the meeting

-- A majority of the Trustees shall constitute a quorum for the transaction of business at any meeting.
+6. A majority of the Trustees shall constitute a quorum for the transaction of business at any meeting.
 Except as otherwise provided by law or these bylaws, the action of a majority of the Trustees present at any meeting at which a quorum is present shall be the action of the Board.
 In the absence of a quorum, a meeting may be adjourned by those present until such time as a quorum is present.
+Any Board member may participate in a meeting of the Board through virtual or telephonic participation that allows all Trustees participating to hear each other simultaneously.
+Virtual or telephonic participation shall constitute presence in person at the meeting.
+Voting by proxy is not authorized.
+Any action required or permitted to be taken by the Board or any Board committee may be taken without an in-person meeting if a unanimous written consent setting forth the actions taken is signed by all members of the Board or Board committee and such written consent is filed with the Secretary and contained in the Board minutes.

-- The affirmative vote of a majority of the Trustees shall be required for the election of the Rector, the President, a Trustee, and the Executive Committee of the Board, for granting tenure to a professor, and for the sale of University real estate, and for such other matters as the Board may specify by resolution.
-The granting of tenure to an academic dean and Provost may also be accomplished through the affirmative vote of the Executive Committee of the Board.
-Prior to the end of a Rector's term, the Trusteeship Committee shall be responsible for administering the nominating process and submitting a Rector candidate to the Full Board for election.
+7. The affirmative vote of a majority of the Trustees shall be required for the election of the Rector, the President, a Trustee, and the Executive Committee of the Board, for granting tenure to a professor, for the sale of University real estate, for the granting of all degrees, and for such other matters as the Board may specify by resolution.
+The granting of tenure to an academic dean or Provost may also be accomplished through the affirmative vote of the Executive Committee of the Board.
+Prior to the end of a Rector's term, the Trusteeship Committee shall be responsible for administering the nominating process and submitting a Rector candidate to the full Board for election.

-- The Board, for any cause which it may deem sufficient, including failure or unwillingness to abide by policies and regulations of the Board of Trustees, failure or unwillingness to carry out the duties of a trustee, or for actions that negatively reflect on the University, may remove a Trustee from office upon the affirmative vote of three fourths of the Trustees.
-If a Trustee fails to attend three successive regularly scheduled meetings of the Board, the Board by the affirmative vote of a majority of the Trustees may declare that position to have been vacated.
+8. The Board, for any cause which it may deem sufficient, including failure or unwillingness to abide by policies and regulations of the Board of Trustees, failure or unwillingness to carry out the duties of a Trustee, or for actions that negatively reflect on the University, may remove a Trustee from office upon the affirmative vote of three‑fourths of the Trustees.
+If a Trustee fails to attend three (3) successive regularly scheduled meetings of the Board, the Board by the affirmative vote of a majority of the Trustees, may declare that position to have been vacated.

-- The RECTOR shall be the presiding officer of the Board of Trustees and shall chair the Executive Committee.
-He or she shall be a Trustee elected by the Board; shall hold office for a term of four years from the date of election or until a successor is elected; and may serve successive terms in office.
+1. The RECTOR shall be the presiding officer of the Board of Trustees and shall chair the Executive Committee.
+He or she shall be a Trustee elected by the Board; shall hold office for a term of four (4) years from the date of election or until a successor is elected; and may serve successive terms in office.
 The Rector shall preside over all meetings of the Board, be the spokesperson for the Board, and shall perform such other duties as may be assigned by these bylaws and as the Board may determine from time to time.
-In the event of the Rector's absence, temporary disability, or death, the Chair of the Trusteeship Committee shall act for the Rector until the election of a new Rector.
+In the event of the Rector's absence, temporary disability, or death, the Chair of the Committee on Trusteeship shall act for the Rector until the Rector is able to resume his or her duties or the Board elects a new Rector.

-- The Board shall elect, as officers of the Corporation, a President, a Treasurer, and a Secretary.
+2. The Board shall elect, as officers of the Corporation, a President, a Treasurer, and a Secretary, each of whom are fiduciaries of the University.
 The President shall receive compensation as determined by the Board and shall hold office at the pleasure of the Board.
 The offices of Secretary and Treasurer may be occupied simultaneously by one person.

-The President shall be a member and ex officio chairman of the Faculty, and shall appoint and be a consulting member of each committee thereof.
+The President shall be a member and ex officio chair of the faculty.
+The President, or the Provost upon delegation of the President, shall be a consulting member of each faculty committee.

-The Provost shall act for the President in the event of the President's absence, temporary disability, or death (until further action by the Board).
+The Provost shall act for the President in the event of the President's absence, temporary disability, or death until the President is able to resume his or her duties or until further action by the Board.
 Upon the death of the President, the Executive Committee shall name an acting President, subject to the approval of the Board, pending the election of a President by vote of the Board of Trustees.

 Annually, at such time as the Board may determine, the President shall report to the Board on the status of all matters entrusted to the President.
 He or she shall submit to the Board annually a proposed budget of operating expenditures and estimated income for the next ensuing fiscal or academic year, and the Board may approve, disapprove, or modify such proposed budget.

 The Treasurer shall give such bond for the faithful discharge of his or her duties as the Board may direct.
-The Treasurer's accounts shall be audited and certified annually by a certified public accountant firm or corporation approved by the Board, and he or she shall make an annual financial report to the Board at such time as the Board may determine.
+The Treasurer's accounts shall be audited and certified annually by a certified public accountant firm or corporation approved by the Board or the Audit Committee, and he or she shall make an annual financial report to the Board at such time as the Board may determine.
 In general, the Treasurer shall perform all duties incident to the office of Treasurer and such other duties as may be assigned by the President or the Board.

-- The SECRETARY of the Corporation shall be responsible for the recording of the proceedings of the Board and its committees.
-At least ten days prior to any meeting of the Board, the Secretary shall send the minutes of the preceding meeting of the Board to every Trustee, but the failure of the Secretary to comply with this provision shall not affect the validity or regularity of any meeting.
-As required by section three of Chapter I, the Secretary shall give written notice to the Trustees of all meetings of the Board.
-The Secretary shall be responsible for the custody of the records of the Board and its committees, the custody and authorized use of the seal of the Corporation, the giving of notice of the meetings and actions of the Board and its committees whenever such notice is required or appropriate.
+5. The SECRETARY of the Corporation and the Board ("Secretary") shall be responsible for the recording of the proceedings of the Board and its committees.
+At least ten (10) days prior to any meeting of the Board, the Secretary shall send the minutes of the preceding meeting of the Board and of its committees to every Trustee, but the failure of the Secretary to comply with this provision shall not affect the validity or regularity of any meeting.
+As required by Chapter I, Section 4, the Secretary shall give written notice to the Trustees of all meetings of the Board.
+The Secretary shall be responsible for the custody of the records of the Board and its committees, the custody and authorized use of the seal of the Corporation, and the giving of notice of the meetings and actions of the Board and its committees whenever such notice is required or appropriate.
 In general, the Secretary shall perform all duties incident to the office of Secretary and such other duties as may be assigned by the President or the Board.

 CHAPTER III: Executive Committee

-- The EXECUTIVE COMMITTEE shall consist of the President, the Rector, and six or more Trustees nominated annually by the Rector and elected by the Board.
-The Rector shall chair the Committee.
-The Committee shall meet at such times as it or the Board may determine and at the call of the President, the Rector, or any two members of the Committee.
-A majority of the members of the Committee shall constitute a quorum for the transaction of business at any meeting thereof, and the action of a majority of the members of the Committee present at any meeting at which a quorum is present shall be the action of the Committee.
-The Secretary of the Corporation shall be the secretary of the Committee.
+1. The EXECUTIVE COMMITTEE shall consist of the President, the Rector, and six (6) or more Trustees nominated annually by the Rector and elected by the Board.
+The Rector shall chair the Executive Committee.
+The Executive Committee shall meet at such times as it or the Board may determine and at the call of the President, the Rector, or any two members of the Executive Committee.
+A majority of the members of this committee shall constitute a quorum for the transaction of business at any meeting thereof, and the action of a majority of the members of the committee present at any meeting at which a quorum is present shall be the action of the committee.
+The Secretary of the Corporation shall be the secretary of the Executive Committee.

-- The Executive Committee shall possess the full authority of the Board in the management of the Corporation, except where the Board has by resolution expressly reserved to itself certain authority, and except for the election or removal of the Rector, a Trustee, or any Corporate Officer, or for the granting of tenure to a Professor, and except for the sale of University real estate, and except for the amendment of these bylaws.
-The granting of tenure to an academic dean and Provost may also be accomplished through the affirmative vote of the Executive Committee of the Board.
-At each meeting of the Board, the Secretary shall present the minutes of any interim meetings of the Committee.
+2. The Executive Committee shall possess the full authority of the Board in the management of the Corporation, except where the Board has by resolution expressly reserved to itself certain authority, and except for the election or removal of the Rector, a Trustee, or any corporate officer, or for the granting of tenure to a member of the faculty, and except for the sale of University real estate, and except for the amendment of these bylaws.
+The granting of tenure to an academic dean or Provost may also be accomplished through the affirmative vote of the Executive Committee of the Board.
+At each meeting of the Board, the Secretary shall present the minutes of any interim meetings of the Executive Committee.

-- It is the intent of the Board that the Executive Committee be used on an as-needed basis only, and that full Board engagement and action shall be the norm to conduct University business.
+3. It is the intent of the Board that the Executive Committee be used on an as-needed basis only and that full Board engagement and action shall be the norm to conduct University business.

 CHAPTER IV: The Faculty

-- The PROVOST is the chief academic officer of the University, through direct reporting from the academic deans.
-The Provost is a tenured member of the faculty with rank in one of the University's academic departments.
+2. The PROVOST is the chief academic officer of the University, through direct reporting from the academic deans.
+The Provost shall be appointed by the President, after consultation with the Board, and shall perform such duties as may be assigned to him or her by the President.
+The Provost shall be a tenured member of the faculty with rank in one of the University's academic departments.
 In addition to the overall responsibility for the academic program, the Provost is responsible for the management of various University administrative areas to be assigned by the President.

 The Provost shall act for the President in the event of the President's absence, temporary disability, or death consistent with these bylaws.